 Competency Element 6.1: Undertakes a comprehensive and systematic assessment involving analysis and interpretation of data.
 Competency Element 6.2: Formulates a plan of care in collaboration with the patient/ client and/ or significant other.
 Competency Element 6.3: Implements and documents planned nursing care.
 Competency Element 6.4: Evaluates and documents progress towards expected outcomes and uses evaluation data to modify the plan of care.
 Competency Element 6.5: Utilises well-conducted/evaluated research findings in practice as appropriate (practice based on evidence).
 Competency Element 6.6: Makes clinical judgements and provides appropriate nursing therapeutic interventions and procedures for the individual patient, family and community.
 Competency Element 6.7: Teaches patients/families/carers/health professionals aspects of care as appropriate.
 Competency Element 6.8: Ensures that no action or omission on the part of the nurse, or within the nurse's sphere of responsibility, is detrimental to the patient, family and community.
 Competency Element 6.9: Works collaboratively with nursing colleagues to ensure continuity of quality nursing care.
 Competency Element 6.10: Reflects on practice outcomes and makes changes to practice when appropriate.
 Competency Element 6.11: Maintains and updates technical skills.

-COMPETENCY UNIT 7 CREATES AND MAINTAINS A SAFE ENVIRONMENT THROUGH THE USE OF QUALITY ASSURANCE AND RISK MANAGEMENT STRATEGIES assurance activities.
+COMPETENCY UNIT 7 CREATES AND MAINTAINS A SAFE ENVIRONMENT THROUGH THE USE OF QUALITY ASSURANCE AND RISK MANAGEMENT STRATEGIES

-Competency Element 7.1: Participates in continuous quality improvement and quality declines any duties or responsibilities unless able to perform them in a safe and skilled manner.

-Competency Element 7.2: Acknowledges limitations in knowledge and competence and assistants.

-Competency Element 7.3: Delegates, monitors and supervises work performed by implementing infection control procedures.

-Competency Element 7.4: Provides a safe environment for patient(s) and staff, including that are culturally relevant to individuals and communities.
+Competency Element 7.1: Participates in continuous quality improvement and quality assurance activities.
+Competency Element 7.2: Acknowledges limitations in knowledge and competence and declines any duties or responsibilities unless able to perform them in a safe and skilled manner.
+Competency Element 7.3: Delegates, monitors and supervises work performed by assistants.
+Competency Element 7.4: Provides a safe environment for patient(s) and staff, including implementing infection control procedures.